magduan/MFA-new-devs/doceleven.md

 ### I am getting a “package not found” error.
 What should I do?
 Make sure you installed all required packages.
-In RStudio, paste the following commands in the *Console* pane, then press Enter:
+In RStudio, run the following commands in the *Console* pane:
 ```
 install.packages("dplyr")
 install.packages("DT")